1933 Imperial Airways Diksmuide crash: Accident

 The aircraft was employed on Imperial's regular London–Brussels–Cologne route, which it had flown for the previous five years.
 On this leg of the journey the plane was travelling from Brussels to London, a route which would take it north from Brussels heading over Flanders before crossing the coast for the 50 mi flight across the English Channel and then making the brief traverse over the Kent countryside to land at Croydon Airport in Surrey.
 The two-hour journey began, slightly delayed, just after 12:30 pm.

 While flying over the fields of northern Belgium, the plane was seen by onlookers to catch fire before losing altitude and plunging into the ground.
 As the aircraft began its descent, a passenger was seen to exit the aeroplane and fall to earth without a parachute.
 He was later identified as Albert Voss, a German who had emigrated to the United Kingdom, where he practised as a dentist in Manchester.
-At approximately 200 ft, the aircraft split into two sections that hit the ground separately, instantly killing all those still on board.
+At approximately 200 ft, the aircraft split into two sections that hit the ground separately, instantly killing all those still on board, including Voss' niece Lottie.